Torchwood: Radio plays

 Set between the end of Series Two and the beginning of Series Three, the BBC aired four Torchwood radio dramas featuring the cast of the series.
 As a tie in with Radio 4's CERN-themed day on 10 September 2008, a CERN-themed radio episode of Torchwood written by Joseph Lidster, entitled "Lost Souls", aired as the day's Afternoon Play.
 This was the first Torchwood drama not to feature Burn Gorman and Naoko Mori.
 Three further episodes were broadcast on 1–3 July 2009: "Asylum", "Golden Age" and "The Dead Line".

 In May 2011, the BBC Radio Drama newsletter announced that a further three Torchwood radio plays had entered production.
 The new plays, titled "Torchwood: The Lost Files", Part 1: "The Devil and Miss Carew", Part 2: "Submission" & Part 3: "The House of the Dead" were broadcast on 11, 12 & 13 July 2011 in the Afternoon Play slot at 14.15 BST and were available to listen to in the iPlayer for one week after the broadcast.
 (By 2019 the BBC made radio dramas available on demand for one month to one year; about 25 radio plays were usually available, including 29 Nov.
 2019 these three Torchwood episodes.)
 While "The Devil and Miss Carew" & "Submission" were set before "Children of Earth" with Gareth David-Lloyd reprising the role of Ianto, "The House of the Dead" on the other hand was set an unspecified time after "Children of Earth" and saw the return of Ianto this time as a ghost.

-In January 2015, Barrowman announced that Torchwood would return, for the first time since Miracle Day, in the form of several BBC radio plays, One will feature the original Torchwood team from Series 1–2, including Barrowman; the others will be character-based.
+In January 2015, Barrowman stated that Torchwood would return, for the first time since Miracle Day, in the form of several BBC radio plays.